Logo

 Back on the Electronic T4 window, I clicked on Verify and Generate to create the actual XML File in my temp directory.
 Here’s the result:

-My XML file contains 1 T619 section (correct: one per submission), 2 Return sections (correct: one per employer account) and all looks good.
-The T619 section shows a “summary count” of 2 returns, which is also correct.
+My XML file contains 1 T619 section (correct: one per submission), and 2 Return sections (correct: one per employer account) and all looks good.
+The T619 section shows a "summary count" of 2 returns, which is also correct.

 Summary